PLEASE NOTE: Our charter forbids us to support a conference that pays honorarium, even if it comes from another source.

 SUBMIT YOUR PROPOSAL

-To submit a proposal, click the link below.
+When you are ready to submit your proposal, click the link below.
 You will be directed to the University Seminars submissions site.
 Choose “Conference Proposal” from the list and follow the instructions.
-You will be prompted to review our Conference Guidelines and Procedures and download and complete a Conference Budget Worksheet and a Conference Funding Agreement Form.